hardaker/elisp-save-cwd/README.md

-# save-cwd: save the current working directory to a file
+# save-cwd: save your current working directory to a file

 # About